-Prompt treatment significantly reduces the risk of death.
+Prompt treatment greatly reduces the risk for death.

 Health problems that may result from botulism include:

-Go to the emergency room or call the local emergency number (such as 911) if you suspect botulism.
+Go to the emergency room or call 911 or the local emergency number if you suspect botulism.

-NEVER give honey or corn syrup to infants younger than 1 year old -- not even just a little taste on a pacifier.
+NEVER give honey or corn syrup to infants younger than 1 year old.
+Never give even just a little taste on a pacifier.

 Always throw away bulging cans or foul-smelling preserved foods.
-Sterilizing home-canned foods by pressure cooking them at 250°F (121°C) for 30 minutes may reduce the risk for botulism.
-Visit the Centers for Disease Control and Prevention website for more information on home canning safety (
+Sterilize home-canned foods by pressure cooking them at 250°F (121°C) for 30 minutes.
+This can reduce the risk for botulism.